rjrudin/ml-junit/README.md

+This project is deprecated - please see [the marklogic-junit project in marklogic-unit-test](https://github.com/marklogic-community/marklogic-unit-test) instead.

 ## What is ml-junit?

 The ml-junit module is designed to simplify writing JUnit 4+ tests that run against a MarkLogic instance.
 A typical test